Click on map to view current activities.

 The reference to the alluvial fans and family trees are blended into one abstracted image that denotes the similar growth patterns and relationship of each to the other.
 The tree (sprouts) are green and the river blue.
 Like a snowflake, flowing river or a growing family, each individual paver is unique – and fun to create and discover.
 The long diagonals in the paving will become a dynamic element for passengers on the accelerating and decelerating trains.

 Construction is underway on the Pasadena to Azusa Extension and is scheduled to be completed in September 2015, when it will be turned over to Metro for testing and pre-revenue service.
-The city of Irwindale feature the Irwindale Gold Line station and a 350-space parking facility, both currently under construction.
+The city of Irwindale will feature the Irwindale Gold Line station and a 350-space parking facility.
+Irwindale Ave at Adelante Street will be reconfigured to a four-way, signalized intersection as part of the station and parking construction.
 The following construction activities will take place in Irwindale over the next few years:*

 Notes: Schedule is designed to avoid concurrent adjacent road closures.